What is HIV/STI Testing?

 - Equitas Health: HIV/STI testing is currently operating at limited capacity (by appointment only and at a limited number of locations) due to the COVID-19 pandemic, but this is subject to change.
 Please visit the appointment scheduling page on their website for further information.

 - Columbus Public Health: HIV/STI testing is currently operating at normal capacity, but this is subject to change.
-Please visit their website for further information.
+Please visit the Columbus Public Health website for further information.

 - Out of the Closet (AIDS Healthcare Foundation): HIV/STI testing is currently operating at normal capacity (appointments strongly encouraged), but this is subject to change.
-Please visit their website for further information.
+Please visit Out of the Closet's website for further information.

 - Nationwide Children's: HIV/STI testing is open to the public, with no appointment needed.
-Please vist their website for operating hours and further information.
+Please visit Nationwide Children's website for operating hours and further information.

 Contact the Ohio HIV/STI Hotline by phone at 1-800-332-2437 or by text at 614-859-OHIV (6448) from 9 a.m. to 5 p.m. every Monday through Friday to discuss other testing options available at this time.
 If you contact the Hotline after hours, leave a message and an operator will contact you as soon as possible.
 This service is affiliated with Equitas Health, and is not managed by The Ohio State University.